thelongrunoutfitters/thelongrunoutfitters/README.md

 About Page: Detailed information about LONG RUN's mission, values, materials, and community involvement.

 ## Getting Started
+## Getting Started

-To run this website on your local machine, you must have nvm, git, and Visual Studio Code (or another equivalent IDE) installed on your computer.
+To run this website on your local machine, you must have nvm (https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/), git (https://git-scm.com/downloads), and Visual Studio Code (or another equivalent IDE) installed on your computer.

 Open the command line (type "cmd" in Windows, then press enter).
 Type 'nvm install latest' and press enter.
 This will download the latest version of Node.js

+Run 'nvm use 22.9.0'

-Create an empty folder and open this folder in Visual Studio Code.
+Create an empty folder and open this folder in your file explorer.

+Navigate into the folder; then, type 'cmd' in the search bar.
+Hit enter.
+This should open up the command line.

-Open the terminal in VS Code and run the following command: 'git clone https://github.com/thelongrunoutfitters/thelongrunoutfitters.github.io'
+Type and run the following command: 'git clone https://github.com/thelongrunoutfitters/thelongrunoutfitters.github.io'

+Next, open VS Code, and open the folder.

-Then enter 'cd /thelongrunoutfitters.github.io'
+Then open the terminal in VS Code and enter 'cd thelongrunoutfitters.github.io'

 Next, run 'npm install'

 Lastly, run 'npm run dev'

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result!